olmokramer/atom-autohide-tree-view/README.md

 ## Issues/suggestions

-Please file issues or suggestions on the [issues page on github](https://github.com/olmokramer/autohide-tree-view/issues/new) Pull requests are also welcomed
+Please file issues or suggestions on the [issues page on github](https://github.com/olmokramer/autohide-tree-view/issues/new), or even better, [submit a pull request](https://github.com/olmokramer/atom-autohide-tree-view/pulls)

 ## License